makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 All header files, libraries, and sample code is available as part of the **Z-Wave SDK** a.k.a.
 ZDK.
 The ZDK is distributed under the NDA.
 You usually have to sign the NDA once you purchase a DevKit.

-As mentioned earlier, [KEIL&nbsp;C51](http://www.keil.com/dd/chip/7310.htm) is required to develop applications that run on the Z-Wave chip.
-It costs about **2600&nbsp;€** but this is not all we have to spend---there is one more thing we will come to later.
+As mentioned earlier, [KEIL&nbsp;C51](http://www.keil.com/c51/) is required to develop applications that run on the Z-Wave chip, e.g. [ZM5202](http://www.keil.com/dd/chip/7310.htm).
+It costs about **2600&nbsp;€** but this is not all we have to spend---there are a couple more things we will come to [later](#a-little-more-on-money).

 ## Command Classes and the NIF
-In addition to programming the logic of working with peripherals, it is necessary to declare the list of supported Command Classes of the device being created in the NIF, as well as to implement the declared Command Classes (read more about Command Classes in [this article](http://geektimes.ru/post/257684)).
+In addition to programming the logic of working with peripherals, it is necessary to declare the list of supported Command Classes of the device being created in the NIF, as well as to implement the declared Command Classes (read more about Command Classes in [this article](https://habr.com/en/company/zwave/blog/163387/)).
 In fact, **it comes down to writing code that processes all the possible commands of all the supported classes**.

 For example, for the Switch Binary Command Class (ID `0x25`) you need to process the `Set` Command (`0x25 0x01`) by turning on a relay or LED, the `Get` Command (`0x25 0x02`) by replying with the `Report` Command (`0x25 0x03 0xXX`) where `0xXX` is either `0x00` or `0xFF`, depending on the current state of the relay or LED.